There are various types of paint and associated products:

 - Interior and exterior architectural paints such as latex, acrylic, and others

 - Auto and marine paint

-- Full list of paints, paint products, and what can be recycled through PaintCare
+- See the full list of paints, paint products, and what can be recycled through PaintCare

 Why is it important to dispose of paint properly?

-Most paints contain Volatile Organic Compounds, or VOC’s.
-VOC’s are solvents that get released into the air as paint dries.
+Most paints contain Volatile Organic Compounds or VOCs.
+VOCs are solvents that are released into the air as paint dries.
 It’s what makes paint smell the way that it does and why a freshly painted room can make a person not feel well.

-Recycle your unused paint and prevent toxic chemicals from getting into the environment.
+Recycle your unused paint and prevent toxic chemicals from entering our environment.

-- Buy recycled paint when possible or eco-friendly paints that specifically state that they have low or zero Volatile Organic Compounds (VOC’s).
+- Whenever possible, buy recycled paint or eco-friendly paints that specifically state that they have low or zero Volatile Organic Compounds (VOCs).

-- Buy the right amount- estimate the square footage you will be painting and allow paint store staff to assist you in purchasing the right amount.
+- Buy the right amount of paint.
+Estimate the square footage you will be painting and allow paint store staff to assist you in purchasing the right amount.

 - Make unused paint last by clearing the rim of paint and tightly closing the lid.
 Store in a cool, dry location.